bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 }
 ```

-The `getCurrentUser` method is used to retrieve the current signed-in user’s information.
-This method returns a Promise that resolves to the user’s information if the user is signed in.

 #### Signing out

+The `signOut` method is used to sign the current user out and revoke the access token.

 ```tsx
 import { GoogleSignin } from "@react-native-google-signin/google-signin"